 Sharing and Teaching Zentangle's Method

-Zentangle's teaching materials are copyrighted.
+Zentangle's teaching materials are subject to copyright owned by Zentangle.
 We have a patent pending on our teaching method.

 We train and certify individuals to teach our Zentangle Method.
-They are called Certified Zentangle Teachers™ (CZT™).
-They are trained in the background and subtleties of the Zentangle method which are not obvious or clearly understood from free material on the web.
+They are called Certified Zentangle Teachers™ (CZT®).
+They are trained in the background and subtleties of the Zentangle Method which are not obvious or clearly understood from free material on the web.
 CZTs are provided with ongoing support in furtherance of their abilities to represent and teach the Zentangle Method.

 CZTs are authorized resellers of Zentangle products.